rsyslog/liblogging/stdlog/stdlog.rst

 This feature is primarily for backward compatibility with how the legacy **syslog(3)** API worked.
 It does not play well with multithreaded applications.
 With them, call stdlog_init() explicitely from the startup thread.

-The following options can be given:

-:STDLOG_SIGSAFE: request signal-safe mode.
-If and only if this is specified library calls are signal-safe.
-With the current version of the library, there is no functional difference in signal-safe mode.
-Future versions may offer additional features which may not all work in signal-safe mode.
+The parameter *options* contains one or more of the library options specified in their own section below.

 **stdlog_deinit(void)** is used to clean up resources including closing file handles at library exit.
 No library calls are permitted after it